malickbax/workday-planner/README.md

 https://malickbax.github.io/workday-planner/

 ## User Story
-- This application is destined for employees with a busy schedule who want to manage their time more efficiently.
-  GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+- GIVEN I am using a daily planner to create a schedule WHEN I open the planner
   THEN the current day is displayed at the top of the calendar WHEN I scroll down